wp-plugins/facebook-like-plugin/readme.txt

 == Arbitrary section ==

-I gave the plugin a style id ‘facebook_like_button’ so you can control the look and feel of the plugin with css.
+I gave the plugin a style id facebook_like_button so you can control the look and feel of the plugin with css.

 == A brief Markdown Example ==